 If you are a follower of Christ, you are in full-time ministry.
-Whether you are a pastor, a teacher, a nurse, an accountant, or a stay-at-home mom, you are called to represent Christ to those He has placed in your life.
+Whether you are a pastor, a teacher, a nurse, an accountant, or a stay-at-home mom… you are called to represent Christ to everyone He has placed in your life.
 Pastors and teachers are wonderful (and we need them), but every believer is called to share Christ’s love, not just those in church leadership.
 Not all of us are called to be pastors or missionaries, but we are all called to serve, love others, and share the Gospel with those around us.

 1) Are you willing to do the work?